andreacruzt/drea_s_corner/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
 title: Athena Jekyll Theme

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+Welcome to Drea's Corner!

+A new insight into everyday things